itohio/itohio.github.io/blog/content/acoustics/esp32-as-bluetooth-audio/index.md

 thumbnail: bluetooth.jpg
 ---

-I was building a christmas set of spherical speakers just to familarize myself with ADAU1401 Sigma DSP.
-And I wanted to add Bluetooth capability to the speakers, so that it could receive sound data from an old Samsung Galaxy Node 10.1 in the kitchen.
+I was building a Christmas set of spherical speakers just to familiarize myself with ADAU1401 Sigma DSP.
+And I wanted to add Bluetooth capability to the speakers so that they could receive sound data from an old Samsung Galaxy Node 10.1 in the kitchen.

 Granted, I have ordered some Bluetooth audio receivers, however, while they are being shipped, I thought to myself: Hey, I already have powerful CPUs(ESP32) with Bluetooth.
 These chips have I2S and I have I2S DACs waiting for another project!
 Why don't I give it a try and just google some Arduino projects that connect ESP32 A2DP sink with I2S and use that as a receiver?

-Well, It would be really simple, except that I decided to use dirt cheap Cirrus Logic CS4344 modules...
+Well, It would be really simple, except that I decided to use dirt-cheap Cirrus Logic CS4344 modules...
 And these modules require a master clock to function properly.
 Little did I know, that MCLK output of the WROOM modules that I had was really unstable.
 I was even doubting my logic analyzer recordings!

 # Firmware